jeffmcmahan/JSAppView/README.md

   - Info.plist
 ```

-### Develop with local networking:
-It is generally helpful to enable local networking for development purposes, and then point API requests to localhost or <computer-name>.local.
-Do that as follows:
+To use local networking for development purposes, add the following to info.plist:

 ```
 <key>NSAppTransportSecurity</key>